 Looking at Mátra from far, we can see a long range with a lower central part towering like a green wall over its surroundings.
 The former volcano’s ridgeline follows a sine wave with a parallel chain of peaks in the west making it more extensive there.
 Elsewhere only short side ridges stretch out of the central range.
 Do not expect considerable peaks in the higher region because Mátra reaches its highest points at flat tops as geographical names with “tető” also imply.
 What accounts for this phenomenon is the hardness of andesite, leaning structure due to tectonic shifts as well as later erosion.
 Real peaks are situated on the edge and the eastern ridge of the mountain.

 The core range of Mátra runs high with flat tops and island-like peaks on two sides.
 As a result, the Blue Trail traversing the highest parts offers great wide angle views.
-Besides vistas various rock formations signaling past volcanic activity greatly contribute to the beauty of the mountains.
+In addition, vistas of various rock formations signalling past volcanic activity greatly contribute to the beauty of the mountains.

-Apart from hill near the capital, Mátra is probably the most popular mountain among Hungarian hikers.
+Apart from hills near the capital, Mátra is probably the most popular mountain among Hungarian hikers.
 It is not only because it has the two highest peaks in the country (Kékestető, Galya-tető), but because it is in intense use, as well.
-Flat tops, especially in the western part favored establishing settlements.
+Flat tops, especially in the western part favoured establishing settlements.
 Due to their climate and natural location these villages are popular holiday resorts both in winter and summer.
-The extensive forests, network of roads, public transport and hiking trails attract numerous tourists.
+Extensive forests, network of roads, public transport and hiking trails attract numerous tourists.
 Although the number of hikers’ lodge is also considerable, especially in the west, the range and quality of other mountain sport services has not met demand yet.

 The 20th section of the Blue Trail enters the forest at Mátraverebély and ascends to the hikers’ lodge at Ágasvár clearing with a nearly-alpine character.
 Past the lodge the trail traverses the ridge with a view into the gorge of Csörgő Creek.
 You will visit tourist resorts and reach the award-wining lookout tower atop Galya-tető (964 m) with a memorable vista on Mátra and surroundings.
 Finally, the trail descends into Mátra-nyereg (Mátra Saddle), the lowest point of the ridge.
 From there you will hike to Mátraháza to finish this section.